 To instruct Rebecca please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

-Rebecca Keating has a broad commercial practice, with particular advocacy and advisory experience in the following areas:
+Rebecca is a highly sought after junior with a broad commercial practice, with particular advocacy and advisory experience in the following areas:

 Rebecca has been called to the Bar of England and Wales (2017) and to the Bar of Ireland (2019).

 Rebecca acts in and advises on a variety of technology related disputes.
 Rebecca’s experience includes disputes and advisory work ranging across all areas of technology including software, hardware, cloud services and emerging technologies.
 Rebecca has acted for some of the largest technology companies in the world including Google, Amazon, Tesla, eBay and Spotify.

 Rebecca is Co-Chair of the Society for Computers and Law Women in Technology group, a committee member of TECBAR and is on the editorial committee of the Tech Disputes Network.
 In 2023 Rebecca won the Leading Technology Law Advisor (London) award in the Influential Businesswoman Awards.